 - 1. The assessment of written examinations is conducted in line with assessment criteria set out in advance in writing. - 2.
 The assessment of practicals can be conducted partly on the basis of a written progress test and a written final report. - 3.
 The assessment of the 'Master's thesis' is conducted in line with the agreements set out in the supervision contract between the examinee and the examiner. - 4.
 The means of assessment is such that the examinee can check how the results of his or her examination have been arrived at. - 5.
 A module within the degree programme is considered to have been passed if the final result is a 'Pass'.
 This is equivalent to a knowledge percentage of at least 56%. - 6.
 In principle, the assessment will be expressed as a full number from the series 1 to 10.
 A 6 or above is considered to be a 'Pass', a 5 or lower as a 'Fail'.
-The committee can decide that the assessment is expressed differently, in which case the result always clearly expresses "Pass" or "Fail".
-Literature exams normally will be graded with a number, but may be graded with "Pass" or "Fail" if this can be motivated by the examiner.
+The committee can decide that the assessment is expressed differently, in which case the result always clearly expresses

-- 7. A module which consists only of a practical, within the meaning of the description in the Examination Regulations, will be given either a 'Pass' or a 'Fail' grade.
+- "Pass" or "Fail".
+Literature exams normally will be graded with a number, but may be graded with "Pass" or "Fail" if this can be motivated by the examiner. - 7.
+A module which consists only of a practical, within the meaning of the description in the Examination Regulations, will be given either a 'Pass' or a 'Fail' grade.
 The module 'Master's thesis' is an exception this will be assessed with a mark.
 The assessment of the 'Master's thesis' may also be expressed with a half (x.5) on condition that the assessment does not fall outside the series 1 to 10, and is not 5.5. - 8.
 Examinees will be graded if during an examination the questions were handed to them, or they attended minimally one practical session.
 No grade will be given if the participation in the examination or practical was illegitimate, or a measure due to fraud is imposed.

-Note: results from courses outside the programme will be handled as follows.
-A) A course from the University of Groningen will be treated as a course of the programme and, if approved, the mark will be copied.
-B) a course outside the University of Groningen, that was finished before the programme is commenced, will at approval result in exemption.
-C) A course outside the University of Groningen that is started during the programme.
-Courses from a Dutch university will at approval maintain the Dutch mark.
-Courses outside the Netherlands will at approval result in a "pass", without copying any marks, due to the non-comparability of foreign grading systems.
+Note: regulations in the Programme Examination Regulations about practicals that are passed in a previous year, remain valid, as is the case with exemptions. - 9.
+Results from modules outside the programme will be handled as follows: - a. a module from the University of Groningen will be treated as a module of the programme and, if approved, the mark will be copied. - b. a module outside the University of Groningen, that was finished before the programme is commenced, will at approval result in exemption. - c. a module outside the University of Groningen that is started during the programme: modules from a Dutch university will at approval maintain the Dutch mark; modules from outside the Netherlands will at approval result in a "pass".

+Note: Foreign modules will be acknowledges without copying any marks, due to the non-comparability of foreign grading systems.
 Note that this may possibly influence the award of the predicate "(summa) cum-laude".
+See article 7.12 from the Faculty Examination Regulations, and article 6 of these Rules & Regulations.